Story published in December 2022.

 What NVA told us is in direct conflict with the info they sent out to all their veterinarians.

-- We did some investigating and found that many NVA declawing vet practices were still giving the cost of their declaw procedure, still saying there is a discount for a declaw if you buy their WELLNESS PLAN, still saying that they do declaws regularly, and still saying that a cat is ok long term after a declaw.
+- We did some investigating in late 2022, Feb. and March 2023 and found that many NVA declawing vet practices were still giving the cost of their declaw procedure, still saying there is a discount for a declaw if you buy their WELLNESS PLAN, still saying that they do declaws regularly, and still saying that a cat is ok long term after a declaw.

 - HERE’S THE VERY CONCERNING AND DISTURBING PART.

 - We did some more investigating and found that there are 8 veterinarians on NVA’s Medical Advisory Board.
 Link to their vets- NVA’s Medical Advisory Board veterinarians